Beebeeoii/snap-solve-sudoku/UPCOMING_FEATURES.md

 - [ ] Implement option to sync history to database
 - [ ] Implement searching and filtering of history entries
-- [ ] Implement deletion of history entries
 - [ ] Implement adding/editing of notes to history entries

 ## Details